 San Bartolomé has been extensively explored by pits and trenches.
 Current exploration is being conducted to define and enlarge the known surface silver-bearing deposits and to discover additional deposits near Cerro Rico and the ore processing facility at San Bartolomé.

 The operation exploits mineral reserves from four deposits located on the flanks of Cerro Rico and the surrounding areas near Potosí.
 These deposits are known as Huacajchi, Santa Rita, Diablo Este and Diablo Norte.
 These alluvial and colluvial deposits were formed by the erosion of disseminated mineralization in the upper portions of Cerro Rico.
-It is composed of Tertiary-aged volcanic and intrusive rocks that were emplaced into and over older sedimentary and volcanic basement rocks.

 The silver mineralization at San Bartolomé is hosted in unconsolidated sediments (pallacos), reworked sediments (sucus and troceras) and oxide stockpiles (desmontes) from historic mining that occurred on the flanks of Cerro Rico.
 Silver, along with tin and base metals, is located in multiple veins, veinlets and stockworks that occur in a northeast trending belt which transects Cerro Rico.
 The upper parts of the Cerro Rico mineralized system were subsequently eroded and re-deposited into the flanking gravel deposits.
 Silver is hosted in all portions of the pallacos, sucus and troceras with the best grades segregated to the coarser-grained silicified fragments.
 These deposits lend themselves to simple, free digging, surface mining techniques and can be extracted without drilling and blasting.